loganbw/Course_template/README.md

 - Add the header (H1) and note (H2, the yellow text under the header) for the main assessment in the /src/components/views/homeHeaderView.vue file
 - Add the header and note (the yellow text under the header) for the main assessment in the /src/components/layouts/WindowPortalHeader.vue file
 - Change the text in /src/components/views/HomeView.vue to the  current assessment text ( this the text underneath the crest)
+- You can change the html to fit the text to your needs
 - To add the main buttons navigate to /src/components/store/homeButtons/index.js you can add the title of the button and the link to the module there (make sure you add the link from the store index file to the router file /src/components/router/index.js)